s5k6/shelltalk/README.md

 ⇒ Do not use the examples as basis for your own projects, but for experiments and to foster your understanding.
 Do read the documentation!

-> I do not claim intellectual property on the examples.
-They are
+> There is no originality in the examples.
+They are trivial and
-> trivial and obvious applications of the relevant documents, and may
+> obvious applications of what everyone can find in the relevant
-> even be derived themselves from examples you'll find there.
+> documents.

 ### Notation